elyra-ai/elyra/README.md

 jupyter lab
 ```

+## Getting Help

+We welcome your questions, ideas, and feedback.
+Check the [`Getting Help` section in the `Getting Started guide`](https://elyra.readthedocs.io/en/latest/getting_started/getting-help.html) to learn more about the channels you can use to get in touch with us.

 ## Contributing to Elyra
 If you are interested in helping make Elyra better, we encourage you to take a look at our
 [Contributing](CONTRIBUTING.md) page,